Katy-Kittivibul/Bank-Churn-prediction/README.md

 ---
 # Results
 1. Model performance

+All three classification models (Logistic Regression, Random Forest, and XGBoost) demonstrated exceptional performance, achieving:
+  - Accuracy: 0.999
+  - F1 Score: 0.997
+  - Precision & Recall: Both close to 1

-All three classification models showed excellent performance, achieving nearly perfect accuracy (0.999) and F1 scores (0.997).
-Precision and Recall values were both very high (close to 1), indicating that the models are effectively predicting churn without many false positives or false negatives.
-These results indicate that the models are highly reliable for predicting customer churn with a high degree of confidence.
+These results indicate that the models are highly reliable for predicting customer churn with minimal false positives or false negatives.

 2. Feature importance

-For Logistic regression, complain, age, and account balance were three key features influencing the retention of bank customers, while in Random forest revealed complain, age, and number of product as key features.
-In XGBoost model, point earned, account balance, and customer estimated salary were indicated as important features.
+Key features influencing customer retention varied across models:
+  - Logistic Regression: Customer complaints, age, and account balance were the top predictors of churn.
+  - Random Forest: Complaints, age, and number of products were the most influential factors.
+  - XGBoost: Points earned, account balance, and estimated salary played a crucial role in churn predictions.

+This variation suggests that different models capture churn patterns from different perspectives, highlighting the need for a comprehensive approach to retention strategies.

 ---

 # Actionable Insights from Model Results
-1. Target At-Risk Customers: By predicting which customers are likely to churn, businesses can take proactive steps to intervene before they leave.
+1. Identify and Retain At-Risk Customers

+Proactively engage with customers flagged as high churn risks to improve retention.

-2. Understand the Drivers of Churn: The feature importance provides information about key features that can cause customer churn.
+2. Understand the Key Churn Drivers

+Leverage feature importance insights to address the main reasons customers leave.

-3. Customer Support Improvements: Features like customer complaints and satisfaction scores were highlighted, suggesting that improving support services or addressing customer pain points can reduce churn.
+3. Enhance Customer Support

+Address customer complaints and improve satisfaction scores to reduce churn.

-4. Product Enhancements: Features like tenure and balance showed that newer customers or those with low balances were more likely to churn, suggesting the need for personalized onboarding and financial product improvements.
-5. Behavioral Engagement: Improving engagement for at-risk customers (based on features like low account balance or low usage) can significantly reduce churn.
+4. Optimize Product Offerings

+Customers with low balances or short tenure are at higher risk—personalized onboarding and financial incentives may help.

+5. Improve Customer Engagement

+Encourage active product usage for customers with low engagement to strengthen retention.

+6. Test and Measure Retention Strategies

-6. A/B Testing and Intervention Effectiveness: We can implement different intervention strategies and then use A/B testing to evaluate which strategies are most effective in reducing churn.
+Implement A/B testing to assess which interventions are most effective in reducing churn.

 ---
+## 📄 License
+This project is licensed under the MIT License.
+Feel free to use it as you wish. ✨